- Route: Sierra

-Hello!
-My name is Grace Scoggin, and I am currently a senior studying International Relations and Global Studies with a focus on International Security here on the Forty Acres.
+About: Hello!
+My name is Grace Scoggin, and I am currently a senior studying International Relations and Global Studies here on the Forty Acres.
 I was raised in Austin by my incredible parents, Matt and 'Becca Scoggin, where I developed my love for art, music and the great outdoors.
 When I'm not studying at the Architecture Library, you can find me spending time outside on Town Lake, at Zilker Park, or at a local coffee shop planning my next adventure with friends!

 Why I Ride

 I ride for my grandmother, Joan Scoggin, who was diagnosed with breast cancer when I was in elementary school.
 Fortunately, the doctors were able to detect her cancer early and she did not have to undergo chemotherapy.
 A few years after her diagnosis, my grandmother was declared cancer free.
 I ride because I hope that others become equipped with the knowledge to detect cancerous symptoms early, and therefore increase their chances of successful treatment.